AymanBouaziz-19/Super-AutoScan-Website-complet/README.md

 ## 🌟 Quote

 > “This isn’t just a website to diagnose a car.
-It’s a showcase to diagnose a developer’s potential.”
+It’s a showcase to diagnose the potential of a developer.”
 — Ayman Bouaziz